 The Community Safety Division requires the year, make, model and license plate number of the vehicle to print a temporary parking permit.

-Semi-Annual Parking Permits
+Annual Parking Permits

-One semi-annual parking permit can be issued when a single-family home has four (4) registered vehicles, or a condominium has three (3) registered vehicles.
-Residences with a three-car garage must have at least five (5) registered vehicles to qualify for one semi-annual parking permit.
+One annual parking permit can be issued when a single-family home has four (4) registered vehicles, or a condominium has three (3) registered vehicles.
+Residences with a three-car garage must have at least five (5) registered vehicles to qualify for one annual parking permit.
 If a vehicle registration lists the owner as someone other than the principal owner of the home, the address of the vehicle registration must be verified against the address on the vehicle owner's driver's license.

-Semi-annual parking permits can be awarded at any time during the year to those eligible, but expire on June 30 and December 31 of each year.
+Annual parking permits can be awarded at any time during the year to those eligible, but expire on December 31 of each year.
 Renewal is not automatic and permit holders must reapply for their issuance during the regular renewal period.
 Households must meet the eligibility requirement and submit appropriate documentation to the Community Safety Office.
 Documentation includes copies of vehicle registration and driver's license information.
 Vehicles must be registered to the Cerritos address (except for company vehicles).
 Also, driver's licenses will be checked to verify a vehicle's registered owner also resides at the Cerritos address.
 Registered vehicles must be parked at the residence on a regular basis.

 In order to ensure equitable application of the overnight parking ordinances, the following general procedures have been established.

 - All permitted vehicles must be parked in front of the resident's home.